Growing Into Succession

 How one farmer positioned his business for the next generation

-For more than three generations, John (not his real name) and his family have been farming in Ontario.
-They own and operate 1200 acres and in recent years have diversified their crop mix.
-With a son who recently graduated from agricultural college and several other children who want to join the family farm business, they wanted to farm more land but lacked access to capital to buy the additional land they needed.
+For more than three generations, John* and his family have been farming in Ontario.
+They own and operate 1,200 acres and in recent years have diversified their crop mix.
+With a son who recently graduated from agricultural college and several other children who wanted to join the family farm business, they wanted to farm more land but lacked access to capital to buy the additional land they needed.

 Like many operators who farm at a large scale, they were already carrying a significant debt load and didn’t have a desire to take on more.
-They didn’t want to lose any control of their operations either, which is what happens with some joint ventures.
-So, they partnered with Bonnefield, a farmland investment and property management firm that provides land lease financing to Canadian farm operators.
+They didn’t want to lose any control of their operations either, which can happen with some business partners.
+So, the family partnered with Bonnefield on its land lease financing option for Canadian farm operators.

 John’s business will not have a cash flow drain from annual rental payments for 10 years.